cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 ### App

 An `App` is basically a list of content items - like a `List` - but packaged up as an HTML5 web app, and set up to use the app cache so that it can be downloaded.
 Set an item's `title` and `icon` to specialise it appearance in the app.

-Remember that you will need to edit the `App` and in the `App` tab do `Prepare for export` before testing or publishing it if you change any of its content (e.g. if you change a `List` that it includes, or add an image to a `Booklet` or `HTML Fragment` that it includes).

 ### Kiosk